Jewellery Feedback Session: Refining your Finish with GC&DC

-Are you an emerging jeweller who wants to develop your making skills and refine your work's finish?
+Are you an aspiring-jeweller who wants to develop your making skills and refine your work's finish?
 Would you like to receive personalised feedback on a finished piece of jewellery you have made, to help you achieve excellence as you develop?
+Sit down with experienced jewellers and manufacturers for supportive, hands-on feedback to help you develop your work and grow your confidence.

 FAQs: